bempson/bneWebPortal/README.md

 # bneWebPortal
-This is my attempt to intigrate CakePHP 3.4 and Angularjs 1.6.4
+This is my attempt to integrate CakePHP 3.4 and Angularjs 1.6.4